 If you postpone graduation, you no longer need to reapply.
 E-mail firstname.lastname@example.org to inform us of your new expected graduation term.
 If you do not know which term you are going to reapply for when postponing and it does not end up being the following term, you will need to reapply using the online application.
 Application deadlines still apply, so make sure to e-mail us before then.

 Graduation Ceremonies and Diplomas

 - Graduation Ceremonies

-The Pitt Public Health Graduation ceremony for graduate programs is held at the end of the spring term.
-The next event will honor graduates from June, August, and December of 2022 and April of 2023 on April 29 at 11 a.m. at the David Lawrence Convention Center.
-Graduates and their families are also invited to a special event surrounding a new Jonas Salk exhibit on April 28 at 4 p.m.
+The annual Pitt Public Health Graduation ceremony for graduate programs is held at the end of the spring term.
+The next event will honor graduates from June, August, and December of 2023 and April of 2024.
+Details will be made available during the fall 2023 term.

 - Academic Regalia